New 5,000 square foot facility will serve the indoor practice needs of the baseball and softball teams.

 Stony Brook vs. UCLA: CWS Game 1

-The 2012 Seawolves squad captured the attention of the nation, beating perennial powers Miami (FL) and LSU on their way to Omaha.
+The 2012 Seawolves squad captured the attention of the nation and will be forever remembered as the team that "Shocked the World."
+After taking the America East Championship for the fourth time, the #Seawolves defeated Miami (FL) and then won three consecutive elimination games to take the Coral Gables Regional.
+Then in front of a national television audience, Stony Brook knocked off six-time national champion LSU in the Baton Rouge Super Regional to advance to its first-ever College World Series.
 SBU was just the second No. 4 seed to ever advance to the College World Series and became the first Northeast school since 1986 to advance to the CWS.

-Over the last two seasons Senk has guided the Seawolves to a 94-27 record and its .777 winning percentage over that stretch is the best in the country.
+Over the stretch of the 2011-12 seasons, Senk guided the Seawolves to a 94-27 record and their .777 winning percentage over that stretch was the best in the country over that two-year span.
 In 2012, he also became just the third coach in America East history to eclipse 600 wins.

-Over his 22 years, Senk has shown he can get players to the next level.
-The Seawolves had seven players, including five in the first 12 rounds, taken in the 2012 MLB Draft headlined by junior All-American Travis Jankowski, who became the first player in progrom history to be taken in the first round when he was selected 44th overall by the San Diego Padres.
+Over his 23 years, Senk has shown he can get players to the next level.
+The Seawolves had seven student-athletes, including five in the first 12 rounds, taken in the 2012 MLB Draft headlined by junior All-American Travis Jankowski, who became the first player in program history to be taken in the first round when he was selected 44th overall by the San Diego Padres.

 In August 2008, Nathan made a $500,000 lead gift to the Stony Brook Department of Athletics in support of the construction of a new baseball field at Stony Brook University which was opened as Joe Nathan Field in May 2011.